Yevgeny Nikonov

-Yevgeny Alexandrovich Nikonov (Евге́ний Алекса́ндрович Ни́конов; 18 December 1920 – 19 August 1941, in Harku, Estonia) was a Russian sailor during the Soviet defense of Estonia in 1941.
+Yevgeny Alexandrovich Nikonov (Евге́ний Алекса́ндрович Ни́конов; 18 December 1920 – 19 August 1941, in Harku, Soviet Union) was a Russian sailor during the Soviet defense of Estonia in 1941.
 He is a holder of the Hero of the Soviet Union, the Soviet Union's highest award.

 Life and death

 Nikonov was born on 18 December 1920 into an ethnically Russian peasant family in the village of Vasilyevka in what is now Stavropolsky District of Samara Oblast.
 He joined the navy in 1939 and served as a torpedo electrician on the destroyer leader Minsk attached to the Soviet Baltic Fleet.

 Following the 1941 German invasion of the Soviet Union, Nikonov and many other Baltic Fleet sailors were deployed as emergency naval infantry.

 Nikonov fought in the defense of Tallinn (5–28 August 1941), the main base of the Baltic Fleet.
 According to Soviet official version while engaged in reconnaissance near the town of Keila on 19 August he was seriously wounded and captured.
 Despite being tortured, Nikonov refused to give his captors any military information, for which the Germans doused him with gasoline and burned him alive.

 On 19 April 1943 Baltic Fleet commander Vice–Admiral Vladimir Tributs ordered that Torpedo Electrician Yevgeny Nikonov forever be listed as a member of the Minsks active crew.
 (This tradition continues today; although the Minsk was long ago scrapped, Yevgeny Nikonov is always listed on the active personnel roster of a Baltic Fleet training unit.)

 Nikonov was posthumously awarded the title of Hero of the Soviet Union on 3 September 1957.